-Build a Simple Beginner App with Node, Bootstrap & MongoDB — SitePoint
+Build a Simple Beginner App with Node, Bootstrap and MongoDB — SitePoint

 res parameter, where

-req is an object full of information that is coming in (such as form data or query parameters) and
+req is an object full of information that’s coming in (such as form data or query parameters) and

 res is an object full of methods for sending data back to the user.
 There’s also an optional

-next parameter which is useful if you don’t actually want to send any data back, or if you want to pass the request off for something else to handle.
+next parameter, which is useful if you don’t actually want to send any data back, or if you want to pass the request off for something else to handle.

 Without getting too deep into the weeds, this is a concept known as middleware (specifically, router-level middleware) which is very important in Express.
 If you’re interested in finding out more about how Express uses middleware, I recommend you read the Express docs.